9erson/bytebles/courses/First Byte at Python/Course Curriculum.md

 # Course Communication

 - We'll use [[How to Install Microsoft Teams on Windows and Mac|Microsoft Teams|]] for our lessons.
-- Every Monday, I'll email you with a link to the Teams session and a handout for the upcoming lesson as a PDF.
+- Every Monday, I'll email you with a [[How to join my class in Teams|link to the Teams session]] and a handout for the upcoming lesson as a PDF.
 - I encourage you to read through and attempt the examples and exercises before the class.
 - This will give you a chance to prepare questions that I can address during class.